- Easy and quick to do

 - Some clean water to rinse the feeders

-- Washing up gloves to protect your health too.
+- Washing up gloves will help to protect you from disease, especially if you have cuts on your hands.

-- Don’t be tempted to wash the feeders indoors it really is best to wash them outside the home
+- Don’t wash the feeders indoors it is best to wash them outside the home

 - Air dry the feeders and any other equipment washed outside before filling up with food again